 You realize you are smelling a mythical drug, the blue-green opiate for the people; you feel like the Thujone is getting a bit to your head.
 From a perfumery perspective, it makes sense.

 Perfumes are the social space in which limits are tested and social morality, stretched, with almost nil consequences.
 Perfumers, in their alchemical souls, are attracted to forbidden, secret substances and strongly symbolic ingredients.
 It ensures not only that a fragrance smell good, but also that you experience a higher plane of reality.
 It is not about generating hallucinations.
-It is about escapism, day- or night-dreaming - improbable worlds.
+It is about escapism, day- or night-dreaming - and the creation of improbable worlds.

 I pull out my photograph of a mound of fresh absinthe from Morocco, which I smelled intensely the other day.
 I almost cannot get over the fact that I took this picture, as in a premonitory instant.
 The absinthe looks like itself, but also visually resembles algae.